k2view-academy/K2View-Academy/articles/21_Fabric_troubleshooting/01_Fabric_troubleshooting_overview.md

 - When you suspect that a job or a **Migrate** command is stuck.
 - To investigate a performance issue in the implementation layer.

-The procedure is to run the script.
-You can analyze the output either on your own or with the help of R&D.
+When running jjstack, first run the script and then analyze the output either on your own or with the help of R&D.

-The following table describes the syntax and the parameters for calling the **jjstack.sh** script.
+The following table describes the syntax and parameters for calling the **jjstack.sh** script.
 The script is located under **$K2_HOME/fabric/scripts** in the Fabric server.

 <table>
 <tbody>